Little Angels Baby Boutique Clothing Store

 As a parent, your natural concern is that your baby has enough clothes.
 But, how many items of your clothing should you have?
 While there is not a definite number that we can tell you, here are some of the things that determine the number of items you need for your baby.

 The level of activity.
 Naturally, babies and toddlers that are more active will need to change clothes more often than those that are not.
-If you have a toddler that only began walking and loves to play outside, you will probably change him more frequently, and you will need more clothes.
+If you have a toddler that only began walking and loves to play outside, you will probably change him more frequently, and you will need more outfits .
 Typically, babies up to 3 months need fewer items than those of 4 months and older.

 Your laundry routine.
-Think about how often you do laundry and how long will it take for your baby to get clean clothes.
+Think about how often you do laundry and how long will it take for your newborn to get clean clothes.
 If you are too busy to throw in loads of laundry frequently, as babies typically change multiple outfits during the day, you will need to buy more clothes.

 If you are moving around a lot with your baby, like taking him to grocery shopping, nursery or for frequent walks, he will need more clothes than a baby that stays at home during the majority of the day.